laurenlolak/-Marketing-Manager-Consultant-Work/README.md

 <b> Halloween Event Marketing Campaign</b>

+<b>Outcome Summary</b>

+<b>Stage 1 - Content Creation </b>
+- Photoshoot scheduled, set design completed, curated narrative for shoot.
+- 17 images selected to express The Emtpy Chest Halloween event narrative.
+- Images were vital to the success in Stage 2 and Stage 3.

+<b>Stage 2 - Community Marketing and Outreach</b>
+- Free article in the Vancouver Sun
+- Free article on Vancouver is Awesome
+- Postings on 20+ event listings
+- Connected with Fuggles and Warlocks (local breway) to prepare for next year and utilize their extensive reach on social media.

+<b>Stage 3 - Social Media Blast</b>
+34 Social Media Posts, 29 Insta stories, and 3 stories highlight between October 15, 2020 - October 31, 2020
+- Instagram followers increased 84%
+- Contact Interactions increased 34%
+- Accounts Reached increase 100%<
+- All event tickets sold out October 27th

 This Halloween Campaign was created for a Small B2C Events company, hosting a unique haunted house adventure occurring October 30th, 31st and November 1st 2020.
 The customer ask was;
 -	Set clear expectations regarding the customer experience during the event.
 -	Write a compelling narrative that creates interest by pulling the reader into the storyline.